diantyapitaloka/Decision-Tree/README.md

 ## 🍬🥧🍰 Decision Tree 🍰🥧🍬
+- Input Features: Your flower has a sepal length of 6.2cm, sepal width of 3.4cm, petal length of 5.4cm, and petal width of 2.3cm.
+These specific measurements act as the variables that the model evaluates at each node.
 Classifying the data we have with the Decision Tree technique uses the iris dataset, one of the most popular datasets that is often used for learning machine learning.

 Want to predict the species of an iris flower that has a sepal length of 6.2 centimeters, a sepal width of 3.4 centimeters, a petal length of 5.4 centimeters, and a petal width of 2.3 centimeters.